grabowskit/iowa-liquor/README.md

 ## Setup iowa-liquor mapping in Kibana

-Add a mappings to the iowa-liquor index for just the one field that can’t be autodetected:
+Add a mappings to the iowa-liquor index for just the one field that can’t be autodetected by entering the following in the developer console in Kibana:

 ```
 PUT iowa-liquor